one1on/sgj-scraper/docs/index.md

 ### Single Gallery
 All images of this gallery are listed.
-By clicking on the image you get a slideshow for the images.
+By clicking on a image you get a slideshow for the images.

 [![this screenshot](/assets/images/3_tn.jpg)](/assets/images/3.PNG)